Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 It is also critical in the process of photosynthesis, seed germination, and both seedling and root growth.
 This critical element is even associated with the production of terpene resins, which is what makes your buds smell and taste so good!

-Potassium has even been found to increase a plant's resistance towards diseases.
+Potassium has even been found to increase a plant's resistance to diseases.

 Magnesium (Mg): Magnesium is a known aid in the plant's utilization of other nutrients, as well as being indispensable in the production of carbohydrates and sugars that eventually become flowers.